softwaremill/meerkat/ReadMe.md

 cd meerkat
 ```

-You can install the setup in your existing Kubernetes cluster or in a test cluster managed by [KinD](https://kind.sigs.k8s.io/) on your localhost environment.
+You can install the setup in your existing Kubernetes cluster or a test cluster managed by [KinD](https://kind.sigs.k8s.io/) on your localhost environment.
 If you already have a Kubernetes cluster, move to the [Deploy the components](#deploy-the-components) section and skip the KinD cluster creation.

 #### Create KinD cluster

-First you need to create Kubernetes cluster on your localhost.
-For that we're running Kind cluster.
-If needed, adjust the Kind configuration by modifying the `try-me/kind/kind-config.yaml` file.
+First, you need to create a Kubernetes cluster on your localhost.
+For that, we're running a KinD cluster.
+If required, adjust the Kind configuration by modifying the `try-me/kind/kind-config.yaml` file.
 Run the command to install the cluster:

 ```bash
 try-me/kind/cluster_create.sh